Hangman's Gap

 The forensic expert’s brow creased, his eyes full of confusion as he adjusted the nitrile gloves against his fingers.
 ‘When did you get up here?’

 ‘Yesterday,’ Blake said.
-‘I was just saying to Forbes, I haven’t even had a chance to introduce myself to Mortlock yet.’
+‘I was just saying to Forbes, I haven’t even had a chance to introduce myself to Sergeant Mortlock in person yet.’

-The forensic expert sighed, placed a hand on his shoulder and turned him to walk around the boulder.
+The forensic expert sighed, placed a hand on his shoulder and turned him to walk around a large boulder.

 A fresh swarm of flies lifted into the air as one of the technicians stepped aside, and Blake saw then.